tedee-com/tedee-lock-ble-api-doc/docs/source/howtos/lock-calibration.rst

 To receive notifications from calibration process turn on notifications on :ref:`notifications_characteristic`.

 .. note::
+    #.
 Your lock should be mounted on doors before using these endpoints.
+    #.
+Lock should be in stable states to init calibration process.

 To properly calibrate locked and unlocked positions for the lock you need to: